 You can print the following 8-color image to add a little flash to the twirl.
 Once you have folded it into the twirler shape, you may glue or double-sticky-tape the backs of the red and brown triangular panels together to make the shape hold together.
 But if you do not stick the edges, you can press down to squash the shape flat for mailing or stowing.

 I created the 16-color version to show the pyramid shapes in the box design.
-Here is the Inkscape compressed svgz version.
-You can use the Inkscape vector drawing program to edit the template svgz template file and fill the panels with whatever colors, patterns, or drawings you like.
+See the .svgz source file list at the end of this page.
+You may download any of them for editing in the Inkscape Scalable Vector Graphics drawing program.
+You may change dimensions and colors and add our own graphic designs to the template.
 By disabling display of the colors with the layers function, you can make a blank template showing only the outline, as above.

-This will make a fun gift box for candies or small jewelry.
-I designed the end panels so that they interlock.
+If you choose not to hang the twirler, you can use to make a fun gift box for candies or small jewelry.
+I designed the end panels to have an interlocking closure.
 That way you will not have to glue or tape them to hold the ends closed.
 That makes them perfect for turning the twirler into a packaging box for small things.
 Interlocked, the ends look like this:

 When you have trimmed and folded the printed twirler template into the basic shape above, and then look into it through the open bottom and top, you see perfectly dimensioned opposing pyramids sharing a common apex point.
 I absolutely love the symmetry of it, and could not resist coloring it.